The EPA undertakes a Sponsorship Program to fulfil a number of aims, including:

 The EPA Board has the discretion to provide funding for sponsorship from the Tasmanian Environment Protection Fund (EPF), which is established under EMPCA.
 The EPF includes money raised from financial assurances, environmental prosecutions and bequests.
 These funds are variable in any given year, and may be used for purposes including dealing with an environmental emergency, for education and training programs, for research, or for programs relating to the protection, restoration or enhancement of the environment.

-The EPA Board delegates fund administration and management of the Sponsorship Program to EPA Tasmania.
+The EPA Board delegates fund administration and management of the Sponsorship Program to EPA staff.
 The EPA has developed Guidelines for Sponsorship Proposals, which will assist applicants to plan and prepare an application for sponsorship, available below:

 EPA Guidelines for Sponsorship Proposals (187Kb)